 Again, here’s the formula using the hypothetical case above:

-When investors receive a margin call, here are their options to fulfill the demand.
+When investors receive a margin call, there are only two options:

 How Long Do I Have to Cover a Margin Call?